Hiking on Hokkaido

 Breakfast, lunch and dinner included

 Enjoy a second day of hiking in the Daisetsuzan National Park.
 Travel by vehicle to an area on the eastern slope of the Daisetsuzan known as Daisetsu-Kogen (Daisetsu Plateau).
 Today’s hike leads to the Daisetsu Kogen Numa—a cluster of small subalpine lakes set into a mountain basin at the foot of the Takane-ga-hara escarpment.
-This evening, enjoy the quiet comfort of a traditional Japanese mountain inn at Daisetsu-Kogen Onsen.
-Here, you can soak in a hot spring surrounded by the scenic grandeur of Daisetsuzan National Park.
+Here, fragrant woodlands, rushing streams, and bubbling hot springs complete a picture of scenic grandeur at the heart of Daisetsuzan National Park.

 Daigaku-numa (University Lake).